Simokod/PushOver/README.md

 PushOver - A 2D Platformer Demo
 This repository showcases PushOver, a 2D action platform game developed as a university course project.
 Play as a monk whose world is overrun by fiery zombies.
-Your mission: push these explosive enemies into hazards to protect your realm, all while avoiding contact with them and dangerous spikes!
+Your mission: push these explosive enemies into environmental hazards to protect your realm, all while avoiding contact with them and dangerous spikes!

 Play the Demo!
 🎮 Click here to play the demo on Itch.io!
+(Don't forget to replace this with your actual Itch.io link before you publish!)

 Features
 Core Platforming Gameplay: Navigate dynamic levels with responsive character movement including running and jumping.